SovereignCloudStack/k8s-cluster-api-provider/README.md

 ## Teardown

+``make clean`` does ssh to the C-API management server to clean up the created clusters prior to terraform cleaning up the resources it has created.
+This is sometimes insufficient to clean up unfortunately, some error in the deployment may result in resources left around.
+``make fullclean`` uses a custom script (using the openstack CLI) to clean up trying to not hit any resources not created by the capi or terraform.
+It is the recommended way for doing cleanups.

 You can purge the whole project via ``make purge``.
 Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script.
 It requires the [``ospurge``](https://opendev.org/x/ospurge) script.
-``make clean`` is insufficient to clean up unfortunately, as terraform does not know about the resources created via the k8s cluster API. ``make fullclean`` uses a custom script (using the openstack CLI) to clean up trying to not hit any resources not created by the capi or terraform.
-It is the recommended way for doing cleanups.
+Install it with ``python3 -m pip install git+https://git.openstack.org/openstack/ospurge``.

-Note that ``fullclean`` does leave the ubuntu-capi-image registered, so it can be reused.
+Note that ``clean`` and ``fullclean`` leave the ubuntu-capi-image registered, so it can be reused.
 You need to manually unregister it, if you want your next deployment to register a new image.

 ## Extensions